Absoluteness (logic): Shoenfield's absoluteness theorem

 Shoenfield's absoluteness theorem shows that $\Pi^1_2$ and $\Sigma^1_2$ sentences in the analytical hierarchy are absolute between a model V of ZF and the constructible universe L of the model, when interpreted as statements about the natural numbers in each model.
 The theorem can be relativized to allow the sentence to use sets of natural numbers from V as parameters, in which case L must be replaced by the smallest submodel containing those parameters and all the ordinals.
 The theorem has corollaries that $\Sigma^1_3$ sentences are upward absolute (if such a sentence holds in L then it holds in V) and $\Pi^1_3$ sentences are downward absolute (if they hold in V then they hold in L).
 Because any two transitive models of set theory with the same ordinals have the same constructible universe, Shoenfield's theorem shows that two such models must agree about the truth of all $\Pi^1_2$ sentences.

 One consequence of Shoenfield's theorem relates to the axiom of choice.
 Gödel proved that the constructible universe L always satisfies ZFC, including the axiom of choice, even when V is only assumed to satisfy ZF.
 Shoenfield's theorem shows that if there is a model of ZF in which a given $\Sigma^1_3$ statement φ is false, then φ is also false in the constructible universe of that model.
 In contrapositive, this means that if ZFC proves a $\Sigma^1_3$ sentence then that sentence is also provable in ZF.
 The same argument can be applied to any other principle that always holds in the constructible universe, such as the combinatorial principle ◊.
 Even if these principles are independent of ZF, each of their $\Sigma^1_3$ consequences is already provable in ZF.
 In particular, this includes any of their consequences that can be expressed in the (first-order) language of Peano arithmetic.

 Shoenfield's theorem also shows that there are limits to the independence results that can be obtained by forcing.
 In particular, any sentence of Peano arithmetic is absolute to transitive models of set theory with the same ordinals.
 Thus it is not possible to use forcing to change the truth value of arithmetical sentences, as forcing does not change the ordinals of the model to which it is applied.
-Many famous open problems, such as the Riemann hypothesis and the P = NP problem, can be expressed as $\Pi^1_2$ sentences (or sentences of lower complexity), and thus cannot be proven independent of ZFC by forcing.
+More generally, many famous open problems, such as the Riemann hypothesis and the P = NP problem, can be expressed as $\Pi^1_2$ sentences (or sentences of lower complexity), and thus cannot be proven independent of ZFC by forcing.